 DISABILITY: The Athletic Department encourages persons with disabilities to attend Michigan football games.
 If you need to purchase a wheelchair accessible season ticket or have questions about the physical access provided, please call the Ticket Office at (866) 296-6849 (MTIX) prior to ordering tickets or attending a game.

-MAILING: Football tickets will be mailed in August if you are enrolled for the Fall 2013 term.
+MAILING: Football tickets will be mailed in August if you are enrolled for the Fall 2014 term.
 Be sure your application address is correct.
 If you are unsure of your summer address, choose the "will call" delivery option for your tickets to be held for pickup.
-Tickets will not be mailed to 48109 zip codes, unverified duplicate addresses, fraternity/sorority houses, or addresses outside of the US /Canada.
+Tickets will not be mailed to 48109 zip codes, unverified duplicate addresses, fraternity/sorority houses, or addresses outside of the US/Canada.
 These tickets will be held and must be picked up in person by the applicant (or the applicant's spouse) with a valid student ID.
 The post office has been instructed not to forward any tickets.
-Therefore, please update your address on mgoblue.com/tickets by signing in and updating your information under My Account by June 28, 2013.
+Therefore, please update your address on mgoblue.com/tickets by signing in and updating your information under My Account by June 1, 2014.
 You may also fax or mail the change of address form to the Ticket Office by June 1, 2014.
 The Ticket Office cannot guarantee that tickets will be sent to addresses updated after June 1.
-If you do not receive your tickets by August 27, 2013, please call (866) 296-6849 to check on the status of your order.
+If you do not receive your tickets by August 22, 2014, please call (866) 296-6849 to check on the status of your order.
 The Ticket Office is not responsible for tickets mailed from locations other than the Ticket Office.